KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Jo smiled playfully.
 “Pizza would be awesome.”

-Then she turned back to the game and all but ignored him as she started fraging four armed bug soldiers.
+Then she turned back to the game and all but ignored him as she started fragging four armed bug soldiers.
 Trip pulled out his iPhone and called the local pizzeria.
 The night was suddenly looking very interesting.

 // ----------------------- //